 Coat of Arms

-The green field or background of the shield refers to the rural aspect of th early district and the silver chevron (gable shaped heraldic charge) signifies Ryde's residential area.
+The green field or background of the shield refers to the rural aspect of the early district and the silver chevron (gable shaped heraldic charge) signifies Ryde's residential area.
 Upon the chevron is a pair of dividers denoting "planning in general" and alluding to the Council's unique Housing Scheme.

 The apex of the chevron is adorned with a cross patee representing Christianity.
 Two golden apples above the chevron are symbols of Ryde's orchards and the wealth derived from them, as well as being a direct reference to the famed Granny Smith apple.
 The rising sun below the chevron recalls the district's original name - Eastern Farms.